Wii Sports

 Wii Sports is a 2006 sports simulation video game developed and published by Nintendo for the Wii video game console.
-The 1.0 (pre-release) version of the game was released in North America along with the Wii on November 19, 2006, and the 1.1 version was released in Japan, Australia, Europe, and North America over the following months.
-It was included as a pack-in game with the console in all territories except Japan, making it the first sports game included with the launch of a Nintendo system since Mario's Tennis for the Virtual Boy in 1995.
-The game is available on its own as part of the Nintendo Selects collection of games.
+The game was released in North America along with the Wii on 19 November 2006, and in Japan, Australia, and Europe the following month.
+It was included as a pack-in game with the console in all territories except Japan and Korea, making it the first sports game included with the launch of a Nintendo system since Mario's Tennis for the Virtual Boy in 1995.
+The game was later released on its own as part of the Nintendo Selects collection of games.

-Wii Sports is a collection of five sports simulations, which have been designed to demonstrate the motion-sensing capabilities of the Wii Remote.
-The five sports included are tennis, baseball, bowling, golf and boxing.
-Players use the Wii Remote to mimic actions performed in real-life sports, such as swinging a tennis racket.
+Wii Sports is a collection of five sports simulations designed to demonstrate the motion-sensing capabilities of the Wii Remote.
+The five sports included are tennis, baseball, bowling, golf, and boxing.
+Players use the Wii Remote to mimic actions performed in real-life sports, such as swinging a tennis racket or rolling a bowling ball.
 The rules for each game are simplified to make them more accessible to new players.
 The game also features training and fitness modes that monitor players' progress in the sports.

-The game was well-received by critics and audiences.
-It also received a number of awards, and sold over 82 million copies by the end of 2017, becoming the best selling single-platform game of all time and fourth best overall.
-The title also bears the distinction of being the best-selling Nintendo video game of all time.
+Wii Sports was well-received by critics and audiences, and is considered one of the greatest games of all time.
+It was also a commercial success, selling 82 million copies worldwide, becoming the best-selling Nintendo video game, as well as the third-best-selling video game of all time and the best-selling game exclusive to one console.
 It has been featured on television in Wii commercials, news reports, and other programming.
 The game has become a popular means for social gatherings and competitions among players of varying ages.

-In 2009, the sequel, Wii Sports Resort, was released.
-A high-definition remake of Wii Sports titled Wii Sports Club was released in 2013 for the Wii U. Another sequel, Nintendo Switch Sports, was released for the Nintendo Switch in 2022.
+In 2009, a sequel, Wii Sports Resort, was released, which contained 12 sports, 10 of which were not seen in the original.
+A high-definition remake of Wii Sports titled Wii Sports Club was released in 2014 for the Wii U. Another sequel, Nintendo Switch Sports, was released for the Nintendo Switch in 2022.